clayne/SSEModdingGuide/README.md

 This section will explain the preparations needed to mod SSE.

 Before adding any mods to your game, you will need to do the following:
-1. Install SSE outside of a Windows protected folder (Program Files, Program Files (x86), etc.).
+1. Install SSE outside of a Windows protected folder (e.g. Program Files, Program Files (x86), etc.).
 2. Setup a Nexus Account.
 3. Download and install Mod Organizer 2.

 ## Setting up Skyrim Special Edition
-Windows is very protective when you try to edit anything inside of it, blocking any changes that can be made to the files.
-You will need to ensure that your copy of SSE is outside of any Windows protected folder.
+Windows will prevent some mods from making changes to the SSE folder if it is saved in a Windows protected location, so you will need to ensure that your copy of SSE is outside of any Windows protected folder.

 ### Moving your Steam Directory

+> NOTE: If your Steam directory is not located in **Program Files(x86)**, skip the instructions below.

-By default, your Steam directory will be placed in: **C:\Program Files(x86)\Steam\SteamApps\Common**
+By default, your Steam directory will be placed in: **C:\Program Files(x86)\Steam\SteamApps\Common**.
+You will need to move your Steam directory before modding Skyrim.

 To move your Steam directory: